Rockies vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Tellez has four doubles, eight home runs, 13 walks and 21 RBI (23 total hits).
+- Tellez has 24 hits with four doubles, eight home runs, 13 walks and 21 RBI.

-- Tellez has recorded at least one hit in five straight games.
-During his last five outings he is hitting .368 with three doubles, a home run, a walk and four RBI.
+- Tellez has hit safely in six games in a row.
+During his last 10 games he is batting .294 with three doubles, three home runs, three walks and seven RBI.

 Tellez Recent Games